Ethiopia: Middle Ages

-Jesuit influence (1555–1632)

 Ethiopia saw major diplomatic contact with Portugal from the 17th century, mainly related to religion.
-Beginning in 1555, the Portuguese Jesuits attempted to develop Roman Catholicism as the state religion.
-After several failures, they sent several missionaries in 1603, including the most influential Spanish Jesuit Pedro Paez.
-Paez's enthusiastic relation had huge favorable effects on the political sphere.
-The Jesuits, including Manoel de Almeida, Manoel Barradas, and Jerónimo Lobo, wrote a half dozen histories regarding the first interaction with Ethiopians.
-Their book, however, was unknown until the 20th century when it was fully published.
+Beginning in 1555, Portuguese Jesuits attempted to develop Roman Catholicism as the state religion.
+After several failures, they sent several missionaries in 1603, including the most influential, Spanish Jesuit Pedro Paez.
 Under Emperor Susenyos I, Roman Catholicism became the state religion of the Ethiopian Empire in 1622.
-This unprecedented decision immediately caused an uprising by the Orthodox populace.
+This decision caused an uprising by the Orthodox populace.

-Gondarine period (1632–1769)
+Early Modern Period (1632–1855)

-In 1632, Emperor Fasilides successfully halted Roman Catholic state administration and restored Orthodox Tewahedo as the state religion.
-Fasilides' reign sparked solidification of imperial power and moved the capital to Gondar in 1636, commencing a period of transition known as "Gondarine period".
-He expelled Jesuits by reclaiming possessed lands and relegating them to Fremona.
-During his reign, he built one of the most iconic royal fortress, Fasil Ghebbi, forty-four churches were built and Ethiopian art was revived.
-He also credited with constructing seven stone bridges over Blue Nile River.
+In 1632, Emperor Fasilides halted Roman Catholic state administration, restoring Orthodox Tewahedo as the state religion.
+Fasilides' reign solidified imperial power, relocating the capital to Gondar in 1636, marking the beginning of the "Gondarine period".
+He reclaimed lands, and exiled Jesuits to Fremona.
+During his rule, Fasilides constructed the iconic royal fortress, Fasil Ghebbi, built forty-four churches, and revived Ethiopian art.
+He is also credited with building seven stone bridges over the Blue Nile River.

-Rebellion of the Agaw population in Lasta endured the reformation.
-Fasilides conducted punitive expeditions to Lasta and successfully suppress it, which was described by the Scottish traveler James Bruce, "almost the whole army perished amidst the mountains; great part from famine, but a greater still from cold, a very remarkable circumstance in these latitudes."
-Fasilides tried to establish firm relations with Yemeni Imam Al-Mutawakkil Isma'il between 1642 and 1647 to discuss a trade route through Ottoman-held Massawa, which was unsuccessful.

-Gondar's power and reputation decayed following the death of Iyasu I in 1706 because most emperors preferred to enjoy luxurious life rather than spending in politics.
-After Iyasu II death in 1755, Empress Mentewab brought her brother, Ras Wolde Leul, to Gondar and made him Ras Bitwaded, resulted in regnal conflict between Mentewab's Quaregnoch and Wollo group led by Wubit.
-In 1767, Ras Mikael Sehul, a regent in Tigray Province, seized Gondar and murdered the child Iyoas I in 1769, who was emperor at the time, and installed 70-year-old Yohannes II, marking the beginning of the decentralized Zemene Mesafint era.
+Gondar's power declined after the death of Iyasu I in 1706.
+Following Iyasu II's death in 1755, Empress Mentewab brought her brother, Ras Wolde Leul, to Gondar, making him Ras Bitwaded.
+This led to regnal conflict between Mentewab's Quaregnoch and the Wollo group led by Wubit.
+In 1767, Ras Mikael Sehul, a regent in Tigray Province, seized Gondar, killing the child Iyoas I in 1769, the reigning emperor, and installed 70-year-old Yohannes II.

-Zemene Mesafint (1769–1889)

-Between 1769 and 1855, Ethiopia experienced a period of isolation referred to as the Zemene Mesafint or "Age of Princes".
-The emperors became figureheads, controlled by regional lords and noblemen like Ras Mikael Sehul, Ras Wolde Selassie of Tigray, and by the Yejju Oromo dynasty of the Wara Sheh, such as Ras Gugsa of Yejju.
-Prior to the Zemene Mesafint, Emperor Iyoas I had introduced the Oromo language (Afaan Oromo) at court, instead of Amharic.
+Between 1769 and 1855, Ethiopia witnessed the Zemene Mesafint or "Age of Princes," a period of isolation.
+Emperors became figureheads, controlled by regional lords and noblemen like Ras Mikael Sehul, Ras Wolde Selassie of Tigray, and by the Yejju Oromo dynasty of the Wara Sheh, including Ras Gugsa of Yejju.
+Before the Zemene Mesafint, Emperor Iyoas I had introduced the Oromo language (Afaan Oromo) at court, replacing Amharic.